-We were granted SAKIGAKE designation in Japan and Advanced Therapeutic Medicinal Product ("ATMP") designation in Europe for HONEDRA® for the treatment of CLI and Buerger's Disease, and RMAT designation for OLOGOTM for the treatment of no-option refractory disabling angina.
-However, SAKIGAKE, ATMP and RMAT designations do not ensure that we will experience a faster development, regulatory review or approval process compared to conventional FDA or Japan PMDA procedures.
+We were granted SAKIGAKE designation in Japan and Advanced Therapeutic Medicinal Product ("ATMP") designation in Europe for HONEDRA® for the treatment of CLI and Buerger's Disease.
+However, SAKIGAKE and ATMP designations do not ensure that we will experience a faster development, regulatory review or approval process compared to conventional FDA or Japan PMDA procedures.
 Additionally, a regulatory authority may withdraw a designation if it believes that the designation is no longer supported by data from the clinical development program.
 Moreover, award of a particular designation does not imply a higher probability of success of a product in the approval process.